ResearchComputing/Documentation/docs/software/llms.md

 ## Installing Transformers

-In this section, we describe how to setup a minimal [uv](./uv.md) environment that provides access to Transformers.
+In this section, we describe how to setup a minimal [uv](./uv.md) environment, which provides access to Transformers.
 To begin, we will jump on a standard CPU node.
 Please note that jumping on a GPU node to create the environment is not necessary.
 However, when you run the LLMs, you will want to be on a GPU node for most models.
 ```
 sinteractive --ntasks=4 --partition=acompile --qos=compile --nodes=1 --time=01:00:00
 ```